Tips Before Giving Your Kid a Cell Phone

-Oof.
-This is where we are, people.
-These are the kinds of issues that are really happening to families just like yours, so please, for the love of humanity, talk to your children about safe technology usage in ways that are age-appropriate — and do it often.
+These are the kinds of issues that are really happening to families just like yours, so it's important to be aware of them — and talk about them!

 Before Giving Kids a Cell Phone, Make a Technology Contract

 Your tweens and teens are rapidly approaching adulthood, which is chock-full of contracts surrounding big, important life events.
-Why not give them an official agreement for this life event as well?
+Why not give them their first greement for this life event as well?
 There’s something super serious about signing your name to a commitment, and this technology contract will help avoid any gray areas surrounding your expectations about how they should use their new device.
 It is also extremely satisfying to point to said document when issues arise and say, “See?
 You read this and signed it yourself — right here.”

-There are so many technology contracts across the web, including this free one that we created.
+We even have this free one you can download and print out.
 Tailor it for your specific family dynamic, and keep it in a place that can be easily referenced.